What's driving the EUR|USD

 CURRENT READINGS

-• Over the observed period on the chart, the USD turned stronger vs EUR and the Stoxx 600 index has moved slightly up.
-Their 3-Month correlation is 0.80.
+Over the selected period, the USD turned stronger vs EUR and the Stoxx 600 index has been rising.
+Their 3-Month correlation is 0.05.

 MARKET IMPLICATIONS